 - What is it?
-A thorough written description of your shipment will help you correctly fill out the information needed for customs clearance, i.e. "50 5mm stainless steel washers," rather than "Hardware."
+A thorough written description of your shipment will help you correctly fill in the information needed for customs clearance, i.e. ‘50 5mm stainless steel washers’, rather than ‘hardware

 - What is the product's intended use?
 You'll need to describe whether your shipment is intended for sale, resale or manufacture.
 If your shipment is a document, it does not require a commercial invoice form.

 - What is the product made from, and where was it made?
 This is the country of origin of the product.
 It may not be the country it is being shipped from – but the country where the product was initially manufactured.